evilrobot-01/HoneyComb/README.md

     blkid
     efibootmgr --disk /dev/Xda --part 1 --create --label "Arch Linux ARM" --loader /Image --unicode 'root=UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX rw initrd=\initramfs-linux.img' --verbose

+NOTE: I havent had great success with the efibootmgr yet, mostly due to what seems is the length of the kernel parameters used later in this guide to get a full working boot.
+I therefore am relying on the startup.nsh approach on the boot drive, which automatically kicks in when booting the UEFI Shell.

 ## Installing Arch Linux ARM on NVMe

 We can essentially repeat the steps for setting up a USB drive, but this time installing onto an NVMe disk installed on the HoneyComb.You will still need to use a USB network adapter until a custom kernel is built later in this guide.

-Start up minicom and then boot the HoneyComb, logging in as root with password root.
+If applicable, start up minicom and then boot the HoneyComb, logging in as root with password root.

     sudo minicom -c on -D /dev/ttyUSB0